Soft-Eng-AEII-G1-2020/project/CONTRIBUTING.md

 ## Git

-when previous steps are completed, proceed with Git installation.
+When previous steps are completed, proceed with Git installation.
 Go to [Git](https://git-scm.com/downloads) and download Git client for your Operating System.
 On windows, during installation select components:

 - *Windows Explorer Integration*
     - *Git Bash Here*